silexlabs/Silex/packages/grapesjs-storage-rate-limit/README.md

 This plugin will intercept when user saves a website and make sure it doesn't occure more than once every second or any duration you setup

+> This code is part of a bigger project: [about Silex v3](https://www.silexlabs.org/silex-v3-kickoff/)

 Features

 - **Works with any storage:** This plugin place itself between the storage and your app.